Shmiina/Shmiina.github.io/README.md

-Ummmm This is my website for random things and I don't know other stuff?, I'll post the credits to people I'm going to be using here not everything I put on it is mine that's why there's this Credits stuff so feel free to use their work and of course cite their work :3
+Ummmm This is my website for random things and I don't know other stuff?, I'll post the credits to people I'm going to be using here not everything I put on it is mine that's why there's this Credits stuff so feel free to use their work and mine but of course cite our works:3

 ```